croquet/croquet/historic/sdk/tutorials/2 Simple Animation.md

     this.moveTo([x + this.speed[0], y + this.speed[1]]);
 }
 ```
 BallModel.moveBounce is actually quite interesting.
 It updates the ball object position.
-But if the ball is computed to be out of bounds, it computes a new speed vector which redirects it.
-This new speed vector is an example of a replicated random - every instance of this world will compute exactly the same random, so when the balls bounce, they all bounce in exactly the same new direction.
+But if the ball is found to be out of bounds, it computes a new speed vector which redirects it.
+This new speed vector is an example of how we use a replicated random - every instance of this world will compute exactly the same random, so when the balls bounce, they all bounce in exactly the same new direction.

 ## Simple Animation View